 A feature capability indicator can have an associated value, or a list of values.
 The feature capability indicator specification MUST define the syntax and semantics of any value defined for the feature capability indicator, including possible restrictions related to the usage of a specific value.
-The feature cap specification MUST define the value(s) in accordance with the ABNF defined in Section 6.3.2.
+The feature capability indicator specification MUST define the value(s) in accordance with the ABNF defined in Section 6.3.2.
+The feature capability indicator specification MUST define whether the feature capability indicator has a default value.